Minter blockchain

 Minter Blockchain is configured to produce 1 block per 5 sec

-speed may vary depends on validators count, their computational power,
+.
+Actual block speed may vary, depending on validators count, their computational power, Internet bandwidth, etc.

 Block size